timjogorman/RicherEventDescription/damr-pass1.md

                          :ARG0 (w2 / we))))
 ```
 **entities**:
-- t / thing = Kind (the whole class of things we produce)
+- t / thing = FullDefinition (the whole class of things we produce)
 - w2 / we = Multiple (we treat we/they as a Multiple-type mention)

 ## Partial Relations